Shrine of St. Anthony (Maryland)

-The Shrine of St. Anthony is a Roman Catholic shrine honoring St. Anthony of Padua.
+The Shrine of St. Anthony is a Catholic shrine honoring St. Anthony of Padua.
 The shrine is located within the St. Joseph Cupertino Friary in Ellicott City, Maryland, USA.
 The shrine is a ministry of the Conventual Franciscan Friars, Our Lady of the Angels Province, USA.

 The friary covers 20194 ft2 on 320 acre of hills and woodland.

 The chapel which houses the relic of St. Anthony is open to the public during published visiting hours.
 Mass is offered at noon daily throughout the year.
 The shrine also offers the Sacrament of Reconciliation, spiritual direction, and days of prayer.

 For prayer and solitude the grounds around the friary offers seven trails and a Lourdes grotto.
 In 2010 an outdoor shrine to St. Maximilian Kolbe was added to the garden.
 It features a statue of Maximilian Kolbe that was blessed by Pope John Paul II on the day Maximilian Kolbe was canonized.

 The historic Manor House is open to the public during posted hours on the Sundays in October until the first Sunday of November.
 It features two heritage rooms and a traveling art exhibit.
 In 2008 it displayed watercolor paintings by Fr.
 Gerry Waterman, OFM Conv. and poetry by Fr.
 Gary Johnson, OFM Conv.
 The building was listed on the National Register of Historic Places in 2014.